zabackary/vexmason/README.md

 [`python-compiler`](https://github.com/zabackary/python-compiler) to bundle the files, which I also wrote.

+Why "vexmason"?
+Mason means to someone/thing who builds something, and I didn't have any better ideas.

+> [!WARNING]
+>
+> As the maintainer's team has switched to either PROS or vexide, this repo isn't
+> maintained much anymore.
+No new features will be added but bugs will still be
+> fixed if they are reported.

 ## Features

 - [x] Integrate into the native VEX VSCode extension and bundle files behind-